The connecting homomorphism for Hermitian $K$-theory: The connecting homomorphism and the cone

 \section{The connecting homomorphism and the cone}

 The purpose of this appendix is to interpret the connecting homomorphism for Hermitian $K$-theory via a cone construction due to Balmer in Witt theory.
 This interpretation plays a crucial role in understanding the geometric description of the connecting homomorphism in Hermitian $K$-theory.
-We would like to express our gratitude to Marco Schlichting for providing us with the key idea for this appendix.

 Let $\AC= (\AC, u, \sharp, \mathrm{can})$ be a dg category with weak equivalences and duality.
 Suppose that we have a larger set $w \subset Z^0 \AC$ of weak equivalences such that $(\AC, w, \sharp, \mathrm{can})$ is also a dg category with weak equivalences and duality.
 Consider the full dg subcategory $\mathrm{Mor}_{w} (\AC) := \mathrm{Fun}_{w}([1], \AC)$ of the dg category $\mathrm{Mor} (\AC) := \mathrm{Fun}([1], \AC)$.
 It consists of functors $[1]\to \AC$ whose images are in $w$ (see \cite[p.367]{schlichting2010mayer}).
 Note that $\mathrm{Mor}_{w} (\AC)$ (resp. $\mathrm{Mor} (\AC)$) is a category with weak equivalences equipped with a duality coming from $\AC$, cf. \cite[Section 1.8 and 1.10]{schlichting2017hermitian}.